lavrton/lavrton.github.io/src/content/case-study-seat-reservation-widget.md

 ## Performance

-After making initial implementation of all basic functions I need to check how the app works in term of the performance.
+After making the initial implementation of all basic functions I need to check how the app works in term of the performance.

 One of the cool side of 2d canvas and `Konva` frameworks is the ability to cache any node (like a shape or a group) into an image.
 So the browser doesn't need to redraw every node on an update.
-Because it can just draw cached bitmap image.
+Because it can just draw a cached bitmap image.
 It is much faster for many cases.

 In this app I used a caching for sections: